mahmoudparsian/data-warehousing/README.md

 ---------

 ## 1. Course Information:

+	Introduces the business, technology,  and managerial
+	issues related to BI and DW solutions.
+Students will acquire  practical  skills  in  collecting  business
+	requirements,  planning,  defining,   designing  and
+	developing a BI solution.
+Emphasis  is  placed  on learning how to derive business value from BI and DW solutions.
+Hands-on  experience  will  be obtained
+	using a variety of BI tools.

 	This course  is  about   data  warehousing   and its role  in  carrying out modern  business intelligence for  actionable  insight  to  address  new  business needs.
 A data warehouses is the central component of a  modern  data  stack (a modern  data  stack  is  a combination  of  various  software   tools  used  to collect,   process,  and  store   data  on  a   well integrated cloud based data platform).

 ----------